 What are Carrier Oils?

-Each carrier oil has a different combinations of health benefits and therapeutic properties.
+Each carrier oil has a different combination of health benefits and therapeutic properties.
 Depending on the benefit or characteristic being sought will determine the choice of carrier oil.
-Popular carrier oils include:

 |Jojoba Oil||Argan Oil|